 Steps for both partners

 Let’s take some time to go through each of these steps and what they mean.
-For you to get the most out of this information, I want to be as thorough as possible to help you know exactly what to do.
-Remember, it is important for you to not necessarily be perfect, but work a process to improve and grow.
+For you to get the most out of this information, I want to be as thorough as possible to help you take action.
+Remember, it is not about being perfect.
+It’s about working on your process to improve and grow.
 You didn’t get here for no reason at all.
-You are here because you truly care about your relationship and your spouse and want to rebuild in the right way.
+You are here because you truly care about your relationship and your spouse and you desire to rebuild in the right way.
 So, let’s get started.

 Steps for the partner who lied

 Each step is important.
 I encourage you to take time and only work on 1 or 2 at a time.
 Don’t overwhelm yourself.
 If you do too much, you will run the risk of only fixing the surface and not fixing the foundation.
 Let’s go deep on each step to improve the foundation and then work up from there.

 Understanding What Trust Is

 Know your definitions.
 What is trust and what does it look like?
 Let’s provide a picture of what you are trying to attain.
 Trust is important in all relationships.
 Lack of trust increases anxiety and fear, thus creating disconnection.
 Abundant trust decreases concerns and brings about stability, comfort, and calm in relationships.
 A married couple needs trust to communicate, work in unity, create solutions to problems, and connect at deeper levels that hold the relationship together.